 - Remove from oven and set on the counter to cool to room temperature.
 Refrigerate at least 8 hours or overnight before slicing.

-- Serve with whipped cream (optional) and remaining blueberry sauce.
+- Remove from pan and serve with whipped cream (optional) and remaining blueberry sauce.

 Want to save this recipe?